-“Sexual transmission remained the major mode of HIV transmission.
-Members of the public should use condoms consistently and properly to reduce the risk of acquiring HIV.
-Moreover, undergoing HIV antibody testing is also essential in AIDS control and prevention.
-For early detection of infection, people who have had sex should get HIV testing at least once to keep track of their health status, and that people with higher risk of infection (such as those who do not use condoms properly and injecting drug users) should undergo regular screening,” said the Consultant (Special Preventive Programme) of the Public Health Services Branch of the Centre for Health Protection of the DH, Dr Bonnie Wong.
+“As sexual transmission remains the major route of HIV transmission in Hong Kong, we encourage people who have had sex to get HIV testing at least once to keep track of their health status.
+People with higher risk of infection (such as those who do not use condoms properly or those who inject drugs) should undergo regular screening to safeguard their own and their partners' health,” said the Consultant (Special Preventive Programme) of the Public Health Services Branch of the CHP, Dr Bonnie Wong.

 What’s New - CHP encourages vigilance against HIV/ AIDs 07/07/2022